xypan1232/iDeepS/README.md

 # DSSM
-DSSM is abbreviation for deep sequence-structure motifs, it trains deep learning models to infer binding sequence and structure motifs from sequences simultaneously.
+DSSM is abbreviation for Deep Sequence-Structure Motifs, it trains deep learning models to infer binding sequence and structure motifs from sequences simultaneously.

 Dependency <br>
 <a href=https://github.com/fchollet/keras/>keras 1.1.2 library</a> <br>